Dassault Mirage 5

 The Dassault Mirage 5 is a French supersonic attack aircraft/fighter-bomber designed by Dassault Aviation during the 1960s and manufactured in France and other countries.
 It was derived from Dassault's popular Mirage III fighter and spawned several variants of its own, including the IAI Kfir.
-In Pakistan's service, the Mirage 5s are modified and are capable of nuclear weapons delivery.
+In Pakistan air force, the Mirage 5s are modified and are capable of nuclear weapons delivery.

 Design and development

 Early development

 The Mirage 5 grew out of a request to Dassault from the Israeli Air Force.
 Since the weather over the Middle East is clear and sunny most of the time, the Israelis suggested removing the air intercept radar and its avionics, normally located behind the cockpit, from the standard Mirage IIIE to reduce cost and maintenance, and replacing them with more fuel storage for attack missions.
 In September 1966, the Israelis placed an order for 50 of the new aircraft.
-Due to customer preference some variants of the Mirage 5 were radar-equipped.
+Due to customer preference, some variants of the Mirage 5 were radar-equipped.